Gun9niR/blog/content/posts/web-service-21-10-12/index.md

 ## 1. SOAP

-SOAP is an application-level protocol for accessing web services.
-It's based on XML,and can leverage transfer protocols like HTML or SMTP to transfer the data.
+SOAP is an XML-based application-level protocol for accessing web services.
+It is normally sent on HTTP, but could be sent over SMTP or even FTP.

 [Anatomy of SOAP protocol](https://zhuanlan.zhihu.com/p/29819666)